Little Blighty on the Down

-Little Blighty on the Down was a satirical radio comedy series broadcast on BBC Radio 4 between 1988 and 1992.
-It was a parody of contemporary life in Britain as seen in the small village of Little Blighty.
+Little Blighty on the Down is a satirical radio comedy series broadcast on BBC Radio 4 between 1988 and 1992, billed as "A satirical soap opera telling the everyday story of a country folk."
+It was a parody of contemporary life in Britain as seen in the small village of Little Blighty on the Down.
 Blighty is an old affectionate nickname for Britain; a down is a chalk hill, such as in England's South Downs.
 The village's name is thus suggestive of a Britain which is "little" rather than "great" in terms of importance or governance, and which shouldn't be described as being "on the up".

 Content

-Comedian Jo Kendall stars as Mrs Roberts, domineering leader of the Parish Council, who engages in rather one-sided battles with her tongue-tied rival, Working men's club president Mr Blandish.
-Mrs Roberts is a clear parody of then-Prime Minister Margaret Thatcher, in her name (Thatcher's maiden name was Roberts), in her political style, and in Kendall's performance (an exaggerated version of Thatcher's manner of speaking).
+Comedian Jo Kendall stars as Mrs Hilda Roberts, domineering leader of the Parish Council, who engages in rather one-sided battles with her tongue-tied rival, Working men's club president Mr Blandish.
+Mrs Roberts is a clear parody of then-Prime Minister Margaret Thatcher, in her name (Thatcher's maiden name was Roberts and middle name was Hilda), in her political style, and in Kendall's performance (an exaggerated version of Thatcher's manner of speaking).

 Each of the weekly half-hour episodes lampoons a particular political theme, e.g. party politics, the environment, health care, privatisations, the Cold War, the European Union, the criminal justice system, glasnost and perestroika, South Africa under apartheid.
 Current events would be used for some plot elements, e.g. the release of Nelson Mandela, the election of Solidarity in Poland, or the England football team versus West Germany.

 Roberts's ruling party on the council are the Rotarians, in other words they are from the powerful and privileged sections of society but see themselves as being benevolent politicians, and are a satire on the Conservative Party.
 The series regularly lampooned Thatcher's perceived domineering attitude towards her Cabinet, through Mrs Roberts's heavy-handed management of her fellow councillors, accompanied by withering one-liners at their expense (delivered in Jo Kendall's foghorn-like vocal imitation of "Mrs T").

 Their main opponents, at the Working Men's Club (a microcosm of the British Labour Party) are working-class folk whose ambitions to take power from the Rotarians are constantly frustrated by their own indecisiveness and internal fighting.
 Labour mud-slinging and party figures such as Tony Benn and Neil Kinnock are sent up.

 The wider world and the UK's relations with it made appearances in the shape of Little Blighty's neighbours.
 To the west across a river lies the business-dominated city of Nukem, and to the east the city of Megaton, run by a dictatorial bureaucracy.